Blue Ridge Suzuki Camp

 Suggested Packing List

-Temperatures in Orkney Springs can be anywhere from low 50’s at night to 90’s during the day (it is typically in the 80’s during the day and cools off at night), so please be prepared for different kinds of weather.
-Rooms have fans, but you may want to bring an extra fan.
+Temperatures in Orkney Springs are typically in the 80’s during the day and cool off at night, but please be prepared for different kinds of weather.

 You must provide your own sheets and towels.
 A list of room assignments will be emailed a few days before camp, so you know what type of beds you have in order to bring appropriate sheets.